yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Tools/Pin_Mux_Tools.rst

    :name: disclaimer

-**NOTE:** Although these utilities are tested and intended to be accurate, they are provided ‘as is’ and are not guaranteed to provide accurate results.
+**NOTE:** Although these utilities are tested and intended to be accurate, they are provided 'as is' and are not guaranteed to provide accurate results.
 In the event of a conflict between the device data contained in this software tool and the device datasheet, the datasheet shall take precedence.
 Please check configuration results against the